nazar-pc/CleverStyle-PhpStorm-theme/README.md

-CleverStyle PhpStorm theme

-This is dark theme.
+CleverStyle is beautiful dark theme for PhpStorm/WebStorm/etc.

 It was configured for ALL languages, supported by PhpStorm (PHP/CSS/JS/LESS/SASS/CoffeeScript/YAML/JSON/HAML/XML).

-I'm using this theme with font "DejaVu Sans Mono" and size 11, so install this font or change it to another.
+I'm using this theme with font "DejaVu Sans Mono" and size 11, so you can try that too to get native experience.

-This theme looks the best with new Dracula UI.
+This theme looks the best with Dracula UI.

+Screenshot is not up to date, just try it live, because it is awesome!

 [How to install theme](http://lmgtfy.com/?q=phpstorm+instal+theme)